MicrosoftDocs/learn/learn-pr/azure/design-your-site-recovery-solution-on-azure/includes/2-develop-a-business-continuity-and-disaster-recovery-plan.md

 ## Identify recovery time objectives and recovery point objectives

 Recovery time objective (RTO) is the amount of time beyond which it's unacceptable for an application to be unavailable after a failure.
 For example, you may find it unacceptable for your application to be down for longer than an hour, because of the serious loss to the business after one hour.
-Critical applications will require the shorter a RTO.
+Critical applications will require a shorter RTO.

 Recovery point objective (RPO) refers to how old your working data is allowed to be at the point of recovery.
 For example, if your application is down you may only find it acceptable for it to run on data that is less than half an hour old once the application is recovered.
 Some applications can function with older data, but for some applications it is critical that the application runs on the freshest data possible at all times.
 It is up to you to figure out your RTO and RPO based on your organization's understanding of the risk and cost that would be introduced because of the loss of any data and downtime.